AdobeDocs/express-add-ons-docs/src/pages/references/scriptruntime/editor/index.md

 ## Example Code Snippet

-The following code snippet illustrates how to use the <a href="/express-add-on-apis/docs/api/classes/Editor/" target="_blank">Editor APIs</a> from the script running in your `code.js` for instance, to access the current document, create a rectangle, set some properties and a fill for the rectangle, and finally, add it to the document:
+The following code snippet illustrates how to use the [Editor APIs](./classes/Editor.md) from the script running in your `code.js` for instance, to access the current document, create a rectangle, set some properties and a fill for the rectangle, and finally, add it to the document:

 ```js
 import { editor, utils } from "express";